kailash-manasarovar/statement/docs/timeline/2024/october.md

 - If Paloma knew about that, she didn't think I'd ever find out.
 - Inma then tells me that Paloma did speak to her sister in La Sella, as she said she was going to and yes, indeed, everyone in Dénia knows who I am, and not in a good way.
 - She does not elaborate on that apart from suggesting, without details, that everyone finds me horribly offensive... (is that the townsfolk's coping mechanism for any foreigner targeted for sedated spy-cam porn).
-- I remind Inma that the gangs [shutdown my security-cam](#the-router-malfunctions) while I was away and must have done so to gain access to my apartment.
+- I remind Inma that the gangs [shutdown my security-cam](#the-router-malfunctions) while I was away and must have done so to gain unfettered access to my apartment.
 - I tell Inma I'm extremely concerned for my safety in Dénia.
 - I ask her what am I going to do if they try to murder me by poison when I get home.
 - Inma says, strangely, that I should call the police.